+440000000000

 As much as some orphanage owners want to help children, many are in it for money making and egotistical purposes.
 Orphanages make money from various humanitarian groups, churches and individual donors.
 Other orphanages get funding directly from governments.
 For an orphanage owner that is money-minded, they don’t care much about the physical, emotional, social and psychological status of these children.
 We have witnessed many orphanages around the world where children are purposely left in terrible conditions in order to attract more donations from well-wishers and donors - it is a business that needs to make profits.

-Additionally, many people involved in orphanages do so because they like the adulation, status and power that often come with establishing and running an orphanage, which are selfish and dangerous reasons to work with children.
+Many people involved in orphanages do so because they like the adulation, status and power that often come with establishing and running an orphanage, which are selfish and dangerous reasons to work with children.

 1. Attachment Issues